Skip to content

 Finishing Chapter 20

 You can now go back to the book and pick up on page 459, at the Creating Custom Error Pages section.
-The only difference you’ll need to keep in mind is that you’ll use upsun whenever you see the command platform used in the book.
-Also, any reference to Platform.sh should be read as a reference to Upsun.
+The only difference you’ll need to keep in mind is that you’ll use the command git push scalingo main whenever you want to push a new version of your project to the remote server.

-For more specific information about deploying Django projects to Upsun, see the main Django documentation page for Fixed deployments.
+For more specific information about deploying Django projects to Scalingo, see the guide Get Started with Django on Scalingo.

 Destroying the remote project